Central Maryland College Essay Coaching

 About me:

-With 10+ years of experience teaching AP Lang and AP Lit, and in advising award-winning student newspapers, I love helping students discover the best way to tell their story.I've also had 5 years of experience reporting, writing and editing for newspapers, magazines, and book publishers.In 2023, I was named River Hill High School's 2023 Teacher of the Year.I'd love to be a part of helping you or your student put together an application essay that helps them get where they want to go through the development of their written voice.
+With 10+ years of experience teaching AP Lang and AP Lit, and in advising award-winning student newspapers, I love helping students discover the best way to tell their story.I've also had 5 years of experience reporting, writing and editing for newspapers, magazines, and book publishers.In 2023, I was named River Hill High School's Teacher of the Year.I'd love to be a part of helping you or your student put together an application essay that moves them toward their goals.

 Choose from 3 essay help options:

-One session: Most effective for a session focused on feedback and revision for one complete essay draft.Three sessions: Best for undertaking a full process approach to one Common App essay (including brainstorming, drafting, and revision).Five sessions: Ideal for full process guidance in developing and revising drafts, especially across multiple application prompts and supplementals.
+One session: Most effective for a session focused on feedback and revision with one previously completed essay draft.Three sessions: Best for undertaking a full process approach to one Common App essay (including brainstorming, drafting, and revision).Five sessions: Ideal for full process guidance in developing and revising drafts, especially across multiple application prompts and supplementals.

 My advice on supplemental essays